Charleston WV Nursing Home Abuse Lawyers

 If we take your case, you can count on us to protect your loved one.
 West Virginia nursing home law provides extensive protection to nursing home residents, including protection against retaliation.
 We won’t stand idly by while negligent or abusive personnel attempt to protect themselves by intimidating your relative.

-Free Case Review with Our West Virginia Nursing Home Abuse Attorneys
+Free Case Review with Our Charleston WV Nursing Home Abuse Attorneys

 Campbell & Smith is a full-service law firm with a vast range of experience, both inside and outside the courtroom.
 We believe in aggressive and effective advocacy, and we are focused on getting just outcomes for our clients and the people they love.